The counting of votes in the Polish elections is underway

 In Poland, where the vote was taken on Sunday to renew the parliament, the counting of votes is underway: the partial results show that the most voted party is Law and Justice, far right and in government for eight years, but the exit polls have a surprisingly good result is expected from the oppositions, who may have the possibility of forming a majority.

 To have certain results it will be necessary to wait a few hours, because there are still many votes to be scrutinized, which could significantly change the partial data.
-At the moment only 30 percent of the votes have been counted (around 9,500 seats out of over 31 thousand).
-Law and Justice is given 39.9 percent of the votes, while the opposition parties are given, all together, 34.4 percent.
+At the moment only 40 percent of the votes have been counted (almost 13 thousand out of over 31 thousand).
+Law and Justice is at 39.2 percent of the votes counted, while the opposition parties arrive all together, at 35 percent.
 The exit polls conducted by Ipsos, one of the most authoritative polling institutes in Europe, however, predict a better result than the opposition parties, giving them 40.2 percent.
 Instead they gave Destra Unita, the coalition of which Law and Justice is part together with some small parties, at 36.8 percent.

-At the moment the 34.4 percent obtained by the opposition according to the partial results is divided into 26.4 obtained by the main block of opposition parties Civic Coalition (centrist), and the 8 percent taken by the left block formed by New Left, Left Together and other smaller political forces.
+At the moment the 35 percent obtained by the opposition according to the partial results is made up of 27 percent of the main block of opposition parties Civic Coalition (centrist), and 8 percent taken overall by the New Left, Left Together and other political forces smaller progressives.
 The possibility that the two blocs could unite in a government coalition has been discussed since the election campaign.

 In the event of support from Terza Via, the hypothesis of an opposition government would seem even more concrete, taking into account the fact that the partial results predict a possible outcome below Konfederacja’s expectations.
 The small far-right party, considered a possible ally of Law and Justice, has 7.3 percent of the votes while the polls gave it at least 10.